Mini Qutub Minar

-The Mini Qutub Minar (local: Chhota Qutub Minar, Mini Minar, Kaushal Minar, Hastsal ki Laat) is a minaret tower in Hastsal village in Uttam Nagar, West Delhi, India.
-It was built in the 1650 by Mughal emperor, Shah Jahan (reign, 1628-1658) near his hunting lodge in Hasthal.
-The three storeyed tower is 16.87 meters (55 feet) tall and stands on a raised octagonal platform.
-The minar is built with bricks and clad with red sandstone.
+The Mini Qutub Minar (local: Chhota Qutub Minar, Mini Minar, Kaushal Minar, Hastsal ki Laat) is a minaret tower in Hastsal village, near Uttam Nagar in West Delhi, Delhi, India.
+It was built in the 1650 by the Mughal emperor Shah Jahan (reign, 1628-1658) near his hunting lodge in Hasthal.
+The three-storey tower is 16.87 meters (55 feet) tall and stands on a raised octagonal platform.
+The minar (minaret) is built with bricks and clad with red sandstone.
 The tower structure and design resembles the Qutub Minar of Delhi and was inspired by it.

-Originally, the Mini Qutub Minar was a 5 storeyed tower, topped out with a domed Chhatri pavilion at the top.
+Originally, the Mini Qutub Minar was a 5-storey tower, topped out with a domed Chhatri pavilion at the top.
 It was used by emperor Shah Jahan for his entertainment after hunting in the all encompassing wilderness that used to surround this colossal Hastsal minaret and royal hunting lodge.
 The emperor's Shikargah or hunting lodge is situated a few hundred metres from the minaret tower.

 The Mini Qutub Minar is a 'Grade A' listed, protected heritage monument with the Department of Archaeology, India.

 History

-In the past, the Hastsal area where the Minar is located, used to be submerged in water and it used to be elephant's corridor and resting place.
+In the past, the Hastsal area where the Minar is located, used to be submerged in water and it used to be elephants' corridor and resting place.
 The origin of the area name ‘Hastsal' indicates this with haathi (elephant) and sthal (place).

 In the early 17th century, Mughal emperor, Shah Jahan used Hastsal as one of his hunting lodges.
 In 1650, he commissioned the construction of a tall minaret similar to Qutub Minar in Delhi.
 When completed, the Mini Qutub Minar was much higher than it is now.
-It was a tall 5 storey tower with an internal stairway leading to the domed Chhatri pavilion at the top.
-It was a gorgeous hunting pavilion tower in the center of an encompassing wilderness.
+It was a tall 5-storey tower with an internal stairway leading to the domed Chhatri pavilion at the top.
+It was a gorgeous hunting pavilion tower in the center of a wilderness.
 The emperor rested in the tower top, royally-entertained with his immediate retinue after hunting in the surrounding wilderness.

 Local legends claim there used to be a tunnel from the tower to the royal hunting lodge which lie a few hundred meters apart from each other.

-The domed Chhatri pavilion and upper two storeys of the tower had collapsed in the 18th century.
+The domed Chhatri pavilion and the top two storeys of the tower had collapsed in the 18th century.